 Within Briggs, the Master Gardeners are crucial sources of information.
 These gardeners are certified by a program run through NC State which includes a 40-hour training program, an exam, and a 40-hour internship.
 They must contribute 20 hours of volunteer time every year, as well as 12 hours of furthering their personal horticulture education.
 They act as a public resource, and provide services ranging from manning a horticulture hotline to public speaking events at schools and local gardens.
 They provide expertise where necessary to less experienced gardeners and volunteers, emphasizing sustainable gardening lessons for youth.
 Durham Tech students, which have been volunteering at Briggs since its inception, are an important facet of the Garden community.
 Jess Dormady, the volunteer coordinator from Durham Tech, explains that Briggs is one of their most popular volunteer sites, through which their students learn a wide range of horticulture techniques, and have the opportunity to participate in unique activities like beekeeping.
 Many students are exposed to food production for the first time.
 The garden benefits from their labor while fulfilling its education goal.

 Cheralyn also employs her culinary background in educational efforts at the North Carolina Cooperative Extension.
 The extension hosts educational classes on cooking and nutrition for kids, adults and families alike, and some of the ingredients come from Briggs.
 For example, “Mindful Meals, Mindful Moms” is a class for mothers and children to improving their cooking and nutrition together.
-In our interview with Cheralyn, she explained that these classes make healthy eating more accessible because they provide the skills necessary for low income families to cook on a low budget, with little equipment, and with little time.
+In our interview with Cheralyn, she explained that these classes provide the skills necessary for low income families to cook on a low budget, with little equipment, and with little time.

 Ethics and Access